Jeremy690/False-Discovery-Rate-via-Data-Splitting/README.md

 **Abstract**

 We have made an R package for our methods, which is available at this git: https://github.com/Jeremy690/DSfdr.
 The vignetts in the R package contains two easy to run cases to illustrate our methods.
 In this repo, we include all the code neede to construct every figure in our paper.

+**Description**

-It consists of three parts. functions folder basically contains the code for our methods and the comparing methods.
-It also
+It consists of three parts, functions, simulation and real_data. functions folder basically contains the code for our methods and the comparing methods.
+It also contains some utility functions which is used to calculate the fdp and power.
+The simulation folder contains all the code needed to reproduce the simulations in the main text of the paper.
+Each folder of the simulation contains the R code and the sh file.
+The sh file is used to run the simulations in a parallel way via the Odyssey system at Harvard.
+All scripts used to reproduce the real data analysis are included under the real_data folder.